peterdillon/Grunt-PostCSS-Boilerplate/README.md

 To test I downloaded the Ballicons package, deleted everything but the svg's and put them in a unique directory to insure they were being built from scratch.

+//-------------------------------
+Server
+grunt-serve
+serve: {
+        options: {
+            port: 9000,
+            output: 'index.htm'
+      },
+    }
 ```
+I can't get it load the index automatically as an alias or task - any help or guidance would be appreciated.

 ## Demo